 JEANETTE BONNER, FOUNDER, CEO

 In addition to Kelly's Pool Hall's original projects, she has continued her passion for helping other artists execute their vision as a Producer and Production Manager.
-Recent projects include In This Life, a short film about the five stages of grief told through dance, conveying the complexity of grief in the often wordless way it impacts all our lives.
+Recent short film In This Life, screened at twelve festivals worldwide, winning Best Experimental Film at the Brooklyn Film Festival, Best Musical at the Oscar-qualifying Rhode Island Int'l Film Festival, and screening to a sold out audience at Lincoln Center's Walter Reade Theatre at the Dance on Camera Festival after being named "one of the top 7 dance performances to catch" by The New York Times.
 Directed by Bat-Sheva Guez, the film stars Robbie Fairchild (former principal dancer at NYC Ballet) and features the choreography of five top artists in the country including Christopher Wheeldon.
-The film screened at nine festivals worldwide, winning Best Experimental Film at the Brooklyn Film Festival, Best Musical at the Oscar-qualifying Rhode Island Int'l Film Festival, and screening to a sold out audience at Lincoln Center's Walter Reade Theatre at the Dance on Camera Festival after being named "one of the top 7 dance performances to catch" by The New York Times.
-It's now available to stream at AllArts.org, a division of PBS.
+The film It's now available to stream at AllArts.org, a division of PBS.

-Being a part of the creative process is a core aspect of Jeanette's value system.
-Jeanette's voice comes from a strong desire to connect truthfully with others to unearth their passion as well as a love of making people smile.
+Jeanette's voice comes from a strong desire to connect truthfully with others to unearth their story as well as a love of making people smile.
 She is inspired stories that are female-forward and is passionate about improving the parity representation across the entertainment industry.